elm-fluent/elm-fluent/docs/overview.rst

    For Fluent, developers need to put localized text into ``.ftl`` files, so the full power of that language will be used.
 This includes:

+   * choosing good message IDs, and being aware of the issues surrounding changes to IDs or changes to text without changing IDs
-   * adding comments that will help translators
+   * adding comments that will help translators - this is often vital to give context, because a single English word could be interpreted as a noun or adjective or verb.
    * using Fluent constructs for things like variant selection, rather than using Elm flow control constructs for variant selection, which would cause the destination languages to suffer.
-   * choosing good message IDs, and being aware of the issues surrounding changes to IDs or changes to text without changing IDs

 So, if your web app has a ‘notifications’ component with a title ‘Notifications’ and some intro text, you would have a ``locales/en/notifications.ftl`` file that looks